 - Mastercam: The market leading CAM package by many measures.

 And many others.
-We ran a week long survey of CNCCookbook visitors to see which CAM package they were using and got the following results:
+We periodically run a week long survey of CNCCookbook visitors to see which CAM package they were using.
+It's worth perusing the article for the results.

 - Are your customers likely to bring you drawings created in a particular format?
 If so, make sure the CAM package works well with that format.
 I am not a huge proponent of having to integrate the CAM into my CAD package, but one thing that it does guarantee is that the CAM will work really well with the files of the CAD package it's integrated with.